Mississippi under a state of emergency after severe storms

 Photo Gallery

-Entergy also reported outages across eastern Arkansas and northern Mississippi.
-In an area where some of the strongest storms hit, almost 6,000 customers were without power in DeSoto County.

-WREG has crews surveying damages across the area and will provide updates as we learn more.
+WREG will provide updates as we learn more.

 Large tree falls on top of an apartment building in the 300 block of East Parkway N. No injuries .
 Knocked out power in the neighborhood pic.twitter.com/5lpaYDWdGP